I. DeQuincey Newman: NAACP service

 In 1943, Newman helped organize a branch of the NAACP in Orangeburg, South Carolina.
 He would serve in various roles within the South Carolina NAACP before becoming state field director in 1960 - a position he would serve in until 1969.
 His tenure saw a changing South Carolina that included such events as the Orangeburg Massacre, where the South Carolina National Guard shot and killed three South Carolina State College (now University) students.

 Political service

 Newman was originally a member of the Republican Party, but he found himself increasingly dissatisfied with its position on segregation.
 Newman would be present at the first organizing convention of the Progressive Democratic Party, a black-led party with focuses on equality and desegregation.
 By 1958, he had switched his membership to the Democratic Party, where he served as a delegate to the 1968, 1972, and 1980 Democratic National Conventions.

 After his tenure with the NAACP, Newman served as the director of the Governor's Office of Rural Development (also referred to as the Governor's Rural Regional Coordination Demonstration Project) from 1975 to 1981; this was a position that focused on combating poverty and hunger in South Carolina's rural areas.

-In 1983, Newman was the first African American elected to the South Carolina State Senate since Reconstruction in 1887.
+In 1983, Newman was the first African American elected to the South Carolina State Senate since Reconstruction in 1887 when Thomas J. Reynolds and Bruce H. Williams ended their terms.
+In 1985, Newman resigned from the South Carolina Senate as he struggled with lung cancer and emphysema and was succeeded in a special election by South Carolina House member Kay Patterson.